 Contact dermatitis isn’t contagious or typically life-threatening, so you just need to worry about managing symptoms while you heal — and avoiding irritants and allergens in the future to avoid recurrence.

-1. Avoid the Cause
+1. Determine the Cause and Avoid Future Contact

 The most important part of treating contact dermatitis is identifying and eliminating exposure to the cause of your skin rash.